Judith0783/music_web_app/single_table_desing_recipe.md

 # Single Table Design Recipe

-Test-dirve a route 'POST/albums' to create a new album:
+Test-dirve a route 'POST/artists' to create a new artist:

 # Request:
-POST /albums
+POST /artists

 # with body paramater:
-title=Voyage
-release_year=2022
-artist_id=2itle
+name=Beyonce
+genre=Pop

 # Expected response (200 OK)
 (No content)

+# Request:
+GET /artists

+# with body paramater:
+name=Beyonce
+genre=Pop

+# Expected response (200 OK)
+Pixies, ABBA, Taylor Swift, Nina Simone, Wild nothing

-Your test should assert that the new album is present in the list of records returned by GET /albums.
+Your test should assert that the new artist is present in the list of artists returned by GET /artists.